 Octavius Browne added the porch to the front of the building and a small conservatory to the rear before the property was sold once again to William Lethbridge in 1885.
 William Lethbridge was originally a teacher, who later read law and was called to the Bar in 1861.
 Together with a colleague called W.H.Smith, he founded the famous stationers of that name.
 He was also a colleague of Sir Alexander Galt, High Commissioner for Canada, and together they set up a coal mining business at Coalbanks in Alberta.
 That was later renamed “Lethbridge” in his honour.
 Lethbridge retired in poor health and moved to Courtland’s in Lympstone in the late 1870s.
 Courtlands is thought to have been the first house in Devon to have electricity installed.

 In an architectural and horticultural sense, William Lethbridge was the last major investor until the arrival of Michael Caines and as a whole there had been a gradual deterioration of the asset since the start of the 1900’s.
 Much of the estate has previously been sold, the glasshouse removed, residential houses have appeared in the grounds and the signiﬁcant walled garden has been sold off.

 Michael Caines, celebrated British chef, purchased the Courtlands House in 2014 and began restoration work to turn it into a ‘country-house for the 21st Century’.
-He and the team have loving restored the Manor to and beyond it’s former so that this beautiful house continues to enchant guests for centuries to come.
+He and the team have lovingly restored the Manor to and beyond its former glory so that this beautiful house continues to enchant guests for centuries to come.

 Lympstone Manor opened its doors on April 3rd 2017 and is now a 5 AA star hotel, Relais and Chateaux establishment, 5 AA rosettes and a Michelin starred restaurant.